nteract/grants/numfocus-dev-grant-fall-2020.md

 **Description of Proposal (750 words):**

 The nteract core SDK is a collection of React components and JavaScript APIs that developers can use to implement their own Jupyter-based notebook applications.

+The nteract project seeks funding to hire a technical writing to produce the following documentation for the project:

+- Conceptual (tutorial-style) documentation on how to implement a React-based notebook application using the nteract core SDK
+- Conceptual documentation on the Jupyter ecosystem and how different components of the nteract core SDK plug in to it

+We anticipate that this documentation work will take a total of

 **The Benefit to Project/Community (400 words):**